Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 3. No short circuits between VCC and GND

-4. Sensor probe is clean and dry for initial testing
+4. The sensor probe is clean and dry for initial testing

-The code for Arduino Based Soil Moisture Sensor is very simple and easy to understand.
+The code for the Arduino-based soil moisture sensor is very simple and easy to understand.
 We are just reading the analog data out of the sensor and changing the brightness of the LED according to the received data.
-Please do remember that we are only processing the analog data coming out of the sensor for the digital data you can see the onboard LED in the module lights up.
+Please do remember that we are only processing the analog data coming out of the sensor; for the digital data, you can see the onboard LED in the module light up.

 Here is the link to our GitHub repo, where you'll find the source code, schematics, and other necessary files for this Arduino soil moisture sensor interfacing tutorial.
 It's a straightforward collection of resources aimed at helping you understand and test the soil moisture sensor interfacing we have discussed in the tutorial.

-We initialize our code by declaring two macros, the first one is for the led where we will connect an LED and the second one is the sensorPin through which we are reading the data coming out of the sensor.
+We initialise our code by declaring two macros, the first one is for the LED, where we will connect an LED, and the second one is the sensorPin through which we are reading the data coming out of the sensor.
+Here's the complete Arduino soil moisture sensor with LED code for your projects:

 // Sensor pins pin D6 LED output, pin A0 analog Input